 - 2 teaspoons smoked paprika (regular paprika may be substituted)

 - 1 to 2 teaspoons granulated sugar, optional and to taste

-- sour cream, green onions, shredded cheese, crushed tortilla chips or crackers; all optional for garnishing
+- sour cream, green onions, shredded cheese, crushed tortilla chips or crackers

 - To a large Dutch oven, add 2 tablespoons olive oil, turkey, and cook over medium-high heat to brown, crumbling it with a spatula as it cooks and tossing it to ensure even cooking.
 Cook through, about 5 minutes or as necessary.